YunusAlamm/URL-Shortener/README.md

 ## Introduction

-This URL shortener project is built in C# and provides a simple and efficient way to create, manage, and track short links.
-It is designed to help you quickly convert long URLs into short, manageable links that are easy to share and track.
+This URL shortener project is built in C# and provides a simple and efficient way to create and track short links.
+It is designed to help you quickly convert long URLs into short links that are easy to share and track.

 ## Features

 - Create short URLs from long links
-- Manage and edit existing short URLs

 - Track link clicks and analytics
-- User-friendly web interface

 ## Installation